Start9Labs/documentation/site/source/support/faq/faq-general.rst

 What are EmbassyOS Services?
 ----------------------------
 A Service can be any piece of software added to the Marketplace.
 All services are "self-hosted," meaning that you are in complete control of your data.
 This means you can run your own "cloud!"
-Learn more about managing services :ref:`here <managing-services>` and see our currently :ref:`Available Services <available-services>`.
+Learn more about managing services :ref:`here <managing-services>` and see our currently :ref:`Available Services <service-marketplace>`.

 Does the Embassy ship worldwide?
 --------------------------------